MSU-Libraries/swamplr/INSTALL.md

 The database information should match the database created in the previous step that stores the Swamplr data.

+To use the pathauto functionality, you must also configure the drupal database connection making sure that the user has select, insert, and update privileges (at least to the url_alias table used for Pathauto).

 The allowed hosts can be a comma separated list of the host names for the Swamplr site.
 For example, if you host the site at: http://swamplr.example.edu the allowed host would simply be: swamplr.example.edu.